OpenNMT/OpenNMT-tf/README.md

 ---

+OpenNMT-tf also implements most of the techniques commonly used to train and evaluate sequence models, such as:

+* automatic evaluation during the training
+* multiple decoding strategy: greedy search, beam search, random sampling
+* N-best rescoring
+* gradient accumulation
+* scheduled sampling
+* checkpoint averaging
+* ... and more!

-*See the [documentation](http://opennmt.net/OpenNMT-tf/) to learn how to use these features and more.*
+*See the [documentation](http://opennmt.net/OpenNMT-tf/) to learn how to use these features.*

 ## Usage